planship/planship-react/README.md

 }
 ```

-Then, consume the Planship context in any of the nested components:
+Then, consume the `Planship` context in any of the nested components using the `usePlanship` hook:

 ```js
 import { usePlanship } from '@planship/react'